josmar-crwdstffng/angular/aio/content/guide/workspace-config.md

 </code-example>

-Files in that folder, such as `src/style-paths/_variables.scss`, can be imported from anywhere in your project without the need for a relative path:
+Files in that directory, such as `src/style-paths/_variables.scss`, can be imported from anywhere in your project without the need for a relative path:

 <code-example language="typescript">